cloud-design-dev/tickstack-tf-ibm/README.md

  - A domain hosted at [DNSimple](https://dnsimple.com).
  - Terraform and Ansible installed locally.
  - The Public SSH key of the server you are running this example on.
+ - A Github Oauth Application for authentication with Chronograf.
+See [Chronograf Oauth docs](https://docs.influxdata.com/chronograf/v1.5/administration/managing-security/#creating-github-oauth-2-0-applications) for details on getting this set up.

 > Note: If you use a different DNS hosting service you can check the [Terraform Providers](https://www.terraform.io/docs/providers/index.html) to see if they are supported.
 You will need to update the `variables.tf`, `main.tf`, and `providers.tf` files accordingly.